Bulldog Soccer Academy

 Assistant CoachT.J.
 Love

 T.J.
-Love, who spent six years on the staff at Cornell, including helping to lead the Big Red to the 2012 Ivy League championship, has joined Kylie Stannard’s staff as an assistant coach.
+Love, who spent six years on the staff at Cornell, including helping to lead the Big Red to the 2012 Ivy League championship, begins his second season as an assistant coach at Yale.
+He will serve as the top assistant in 2017-18.

 During his tenure in Ithaca, Cornell posted a 49-35-17 overall record, including four straight winning seasons from 2011 to 2014.
 In 2012, Love helped guide the Big Red to a 15-2 overall record, the school’s first Ivy championship since 1995 and its first NCAA Tournament appearance since 1996.
 Cornell was nationally ranked for much of the season and finished No. 20 in the final NSCAA poll.